Father Michael Freeman

-According to media reports, The Diocese of Buffalo first became aware of Father Freeman’s criminal activity in November 1981, when he admitted inappropriate sexual behavior with young men on multiple occasions at St. Margaret and St. Lawrence Parishes in New York.
+According to media reports, the Diocese of Buffalo first became aware of Father Michael Freeman’s criminal activity in November 1981, when he admitted inappropriate sexual behavior with young men on multiple occasions at St. Margaret and St. Lawrence Parishes in New York.
 No action was taken and he was permitted to serve in active ministry until March 1989, when his faculties were revoked.

 Despite the fact that Father Freeman admitted to sexually violating children in at least five of his six ministry assignments, the Dioceses of Buffalo or Erie never notified law enforcement officials.
 He was sent for treatment on two separate occasions at Southdown Institute, a psychiatric facility for clergy and religious personnel in Canada.
 He continued to receive financial aid until July 31, 1999, when his new employer would cover his salary and health insurance.
 He died in 2010.

-In March 2018, Father Freeman’s name was included in the Diocese of Buffalo’s list of priests who “were removed from ministry, were retired, or left ministry after allegations of sexual abuse of a minor.”
+In March 2018, Father Michael Freeman was included in the Diocese of Buffalo’s list of priests who “were removed from ministry, were retired, or left ministry after allegations of sexual abuse of a minor.”
 No information regarding the allegations was disclosed, however, the list includes deceased priests only if they have more than one allegation.
 In August 2018, he was named in the Pennsylvania Grand Jury Report.